adysingh5711/juspay-assignment/README.md

 **Focused Page Implementation**: While the Figma design included 5 pages at the bottom, strategically implemented only two pages to demonstrate full functionality without redundant data.
 This approach showcases the complete feature set while maintaining clean, purposeful content.

+**Enhanced Row Selection Visibility**: Modified the selected row color from the original Figma design to provide better visual feedback and highlight selection more prominently.
+This improvement enhances user experience by making it clearer which rows are selected, improving the overall usability of the table interface.

 ## Challenges Faced

-**SubList Icon Spacing Complexity**: Setting up the subList in the left sidebar presented significant challenges.
-The Figma design showed spacing for sub-items but no actual icons, while main headings required icons.
-Initial attempts using padding proved inadequate for responsive design.
-The solution involved implementing an empty `<div className="size-4"></div>` container for subList items that maintains the same space allocation as the icon container in main items, providing better responsive behavior and visual consistency.

-**Data Integrity in Sorting**: The original Figma design contained repeated IDs after every 5 items, which caused sorting functionality to break by grouping identical IDs together.
-This required a workaround by modifying the data structure to ensure unique identifiers while maintaining the visual design integrity and sorting performance.
+**SubList Icon Spacing Complexity**
+- What was wrong: sub-items had reserved spacing in Figma but no icons, causing alignment issues.
+- Wrong approach: adding padding directly led to inconsistent spacing across breakpoints.
+- Correct approach: use an empty placeholder container (e.g. `<div className="size-4"></div>`) so sub-items reserve the same space as iconed items, keeping alignment responsive and consistent.

+**Data Integrity in Sorting**
+- What was wrong: repeated IDs in the design caused sorting to group identical items incorrectly.
+- Wrong approach: relying on design-provided IDs without normalization.
+- Correct approach: ensure unique identifiers in the data model before sorting so sorting behaves predictably while preserving the visual dataset.

+**Responsive Icon Management**
+- What was wrong: icons and non-icon items misaligned across screen sizes.
+- Wrong approach: fixed-size containers or extra padding that broke layout at different widths.
-**Responsive Icon Management**: Balancing icon visibility and spacing across different screen sizes required careful consideration of container sizing, ensuring that both icon and non-icon states maintain proper alignment and visual hierarchy.
+- Correct approach: size containers consistently (and use responsive utilities) so both icon and non-icon states maintain proper alignment and spacing.

+**Table row hover / border handling**
+- What was wrong: cell-level radius/padding were overridden by table-level styles, so hovering removed only part of the border.
+- Wrong approach: using `divide-y`, `border-b` or `border-y` caused partial removals, jumps, or global side-effects.
+- Correct approach: render rows with `border-t` (skip first) and on hover remove that row's top border plus the next row's top border via `[&>tr:hover+tr]:border-t-0`; keep an explicit header bottom border.

 ## Improvements Made